Below is my blog on compering a stand-up comedy show. But first...

-With Geoff Whiting, who has hosted literally thousands of shows, I run an MC course.
-Insights from the course with Geoff have fed into this blog.
-Next course dates to be announced.
+I run a compering workshop with stand-up and MC Geoff Whiting, who has hosted literally thousands of shows.
+Insights from the session with Geoff have fed into this blog.
+Next dates:

-The role of the compere (or emcee/MC) is a crucial one in a stand-up comedy night and the compere has many things to do as the night unfolds.
+The role of the compere (or emcee/MC) is a crucial one in a stand-up comedy night and the compere has many things to do as the show unfolds.
 Put simply, as the compere your role is to warm the audience up at the start, bring the acts on and then round off the night at the end.
-I break down this apparently simple role into a sequence of steps through the night below, and then I go on to consider the ways in which comperes get laughs.
+I break down this apparently simple role into a sequence of steps through the night below, and then I go on to consider the ways in which you as a compere can get laughs.

 First though, the key thing is that the audience must like you.
-You could be cheeky or rude, as long as they like that.
-They must trust you are in control and know what you are doing.
+Being upbeat and friendly is the most direct approach.
+But you could be cheeky or rude, as long as they like that!
+Either way, they must trust you are in control and know what you are doing.
 Think in terms of creating a lively social atmosphere.
 And now here is that timeline of the night:..

 PRE-START